scm-manager/scm-issuetracker-plugin/docs/en/index.md

 The issue tracker plugin provides functions to simplify the integration of issue trackers into the SCM-Manager.
 The functions include:

-* Finding issue keys in commit messages, markdown texts, pull requests and their comments
+* Finding issue keys in commit messages, markdown texts and pull requests (including their comments),
-* The creation of references in the form of comments
+* creating references within comments,
-* Changing the state of an issue based on keywords
+* changing the state of an issue based on keywords,
-* Resubmitting comments
+* ŕesubmitting comments, and
-* Send notifications if comments could not be added
+* sending notifications if comments could not be added.

 Examples of this integration are the [Jira Plugin](/plugins/scm-jira-plugin) and the [Redmine Plugin](/plugins/scm-redmine-plugin).